 In 2011, he published The Warp and the Weft, an account of his ancestors and their migration to Australia in the nineteenth century.
 His first novel, Absence Makes, was published by Vivid in April 2013.

-Since then, Bruce has published two more novels - Ascending Sideways and Dreaming South Terrace.
+Since then, Bruce has published two more novels - Ascending Sideways and Dreaming South Terrace, plus a number of travel photo-journals.